dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 ::: moniker range=">= aspnetcore-5.0"

-The example in this section is based on the `Starfleet Starship Database` form of the [Bind a form](#bind-a-form) section of this article.
+The example in this section is based on the `Starfleet Starship Database` form of the [Example form](#example-form) section of this article.

 Add the following [`enum` types](/dotnet/csharp/language-reference/language-specification/enums) to the app.
 Create a new file to hold them or add them to the `Starship.cs` file.